- grouch (n.)

 - "ill-tempered person," 1896, earlier "state of irritable glumness" (1890, in expressions such as to have a grouch on), U.S. college student slang, of uncertain origin, possibly from grutching "complaint, grumbling" (see grutch).

 The Grouch, on the other Hand, gave a correct Imitation of a Bear with a Sore Toe.
 His Conversation was largely made up of Grunts.
 He carried a Facial Expression that frightened little Children in Street Cars and took all the Starch out of sentimental Young Ladies.
 He seemed perpetually to carry the Hoof-Marks of a horrible Nightmare.
 [George Ade, "People You Know," 1902]

 The verb is 1916, from the noun.
 Related: Grouched; grouching.
-Grouch bag "purse for carrying hidden money" (1908) is the source of the nickname of U.S. comedian Julius "Groucho" Marx (1890-1977), who supposedly carried his money in one to poker games.
+Grouch bag "purse for carrying money secretly" (1908), probably so called for keeping the cash hidden from compatriots; it is the source of the nickname of U.S. comedian Julius "Groucho" Marx (1890-1977), who supposedly carried his money to poker games in one.